Article

 class JSONSpatialFormatter(logging.Formatter):

-"""Formats log records into structured JSON with spatial metadata."""
+"""Formats log records as single-line JSON objects with spatial metadata."""

 def format(self, record: logging.LogRecord) -> str: